Is My Dog Depressed?

 It is always necessary to check for signs of physical illness first, but this could be a sign that your dog is not happy.

-Constantly liking paws
+Constantly licking paws

 Often depressed dogs with soothe themselves by licking or chewing their paws more frequently and restlessly.